grafana/grafana/docs/sources/dashboards/variables/add-template-variables/index.md

 1. In the **Query** field, enter a query.

    - The query field varies according to your data source.
 Some data sources have custom query editors.
    - Each data source defines how the variable values are extracted.
-The common implementation is to use every string value returned from the data source response as a variable value.
-Make sure to double-check the data source documentation.
+The typical implementation uses every string value returned from the data source response as a variable value.
+Make sure to double-check the documentation for the data source.
    - Some data sources allow providing custom "display names" for the values.
 For instance, the PostgreSQL, MySQL, and Microsoft SQL Server plugins handle this by looking for fields named `__text` and `__value` in the result.
 Other data sources may look for `text` and `value` or use a different approach.
 Always remember to double-check the data source documentation.
    - If you need more room in a single input field query editor, then hover your cursor over the lines in the lower right corner of the field and drag downward to expand.